thunderbird/thunderbird-android/docs/engineering/rfcs/0003-render-inline-images-in-plain-text-messages.md

    images that contain the header `Content-Disposition: inline`; other media (PDF, video, ...) continue to be shown as a regular attachment because the message body cannot render them.

-2. Introduce an Android equivalent of the desktop's `mail.inline_attachments` preference.
-When enabled (the default), images display inline as described.
-When disabled, behaviour escape hatch if they prefer a compact, attachment-only view, and matches the control Desktop already exposes.
+2. **Keep existing `cid:` inline image rendering unchanged.** This RFC adds support for positional plain-text inline images; it must not reinterpret HTML `cid:` references or `multipart/related` resources.

-3. Following Desktop's rule, an inline image that has a filename is shown **both** in the body and as an attachment chip (so it remains easy to find and save).
-An inline image with no filename is shown in the body only.
-This differs from how Android currently hides `cid:` inline images from the attachment list; see Risks & Drawbacks.
+3. Treat inline images consistently in the user-facing attachment affordance.
+If an inline image has a filename, it is shown in the body and remains discoverable in the attachment UI, regardless of whether it was referenced by `cid:` or placed positionally. **An inline image with no filename is shown in the body only.**

-4. Scope to plain-text messages (no HTML alternative).
-The unambiguous, high-value case is a `multipart/mixed` (or similar) message with no HTML body.
-Messages that contain both an HTML alternative and loose inline images are out of scope for the first iteration; they are discussed in Open Questions.
+4. **Scope to plain-text messages with no HTML alternative.** The unambiguous, high-value case is a `multipart/mixed` (or similar) message with no HTML body.
+Messages that contain both an HTML alternative and loose inline images are out of scope for the first iteration; see Non-goals.

-The decision requested from reviewers: **adopt Desktop-parity inline image display for plain-text messages, gated behind a default-on preference, with named images also listed as attachments.**
+The proposed decision is: **render standards-based positional inline images in plain-text messages, without adding a user-visible setting, while keeping existing `cid:` rendering intact and presenting inline image attachments consistently to users.**

 ## Alternatives Considered